pnp/List-Formatting/column-samples/person-roundimage-format/README.md

-# Display a person's profile picture in a circle
+# Display a Person's Profile Picture in a Circle

 ## Summary
 This sample applies styles to a parent `div` element and a child `img` element to show a person's profile picture in a circle.